w3f/polkadot-wiki/docs/maintain-guides-how-to-upgrade.md

 1. Submit a `set_key` extrinsic from your Controller account with your new Session keys for Validator A.
 1. Take note of the Session that this extrinsic was executed in.

-**Again, it is imperitive that Validator B keep running until the next Session.**
+**Again, it is imperative that Validator B keep running until the next Session.**

 Once the Session changes, Validator A will take over.
 You can safely stop Validator B.